-Specialty MFE Pool: A Wizard may begin specializing in one specific school of magic at any time, even at 1st level.
-From that point onward, and at each level thereafter, he gains 1d4 MFE for each +1 bonus of his Reasoning score to his "specialty pool".
+Specialty MFE Pool: At 1st level and each level thereafter, he gains 1d4 MFE for each +1 bonus of his Reasoning score to his "specialty pool".
 Thus, a mage with a 16 Reasoning score gains +3d4 at each level.
-If the wizard layer increases his Reasoning score by some permanent means (such as his increase at every 4th level, via wishes, or via a magical tome), he retroactively adds an additional amount of MFE to this pool to reflect the difference between his old Reasoning score and his present score.
+Like normal MFE gains, this is retroactive!
+If the wizard layer increases his Reasoning score by some permanent means (such as his increase at every 4th leve4l, via wishes, or via a magical tome), he adds an additional amount of MFE to this pool to reflect the difference between his old Reasoning score and his present score.
 See "MFE and Ability Increases" above.